ElucidataInc/polly-docs/docs/Apps/Screening & Sequencing Data/CRISPR Screening.md

 ![Fastq file showing adapters](../../../img/CRISPR/Fastqfile2.png) <center>**Figure 3.** Fastq File showing adapters</center>

 The highlighted sequence is of adapters.
-We can specify the length of nucleotides to be trimmed in the Trim-5 given under the pipeline and parameter tab.
+You can specify the length of nucleotides to be trimmed in the Trim-5 given under the pipeline and parameter tab.

 ![Trim-5](../../../img/CRISPR/Trim5.png) <center>**Figure 4.** Trim-5</center>